bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 She released him of her hug, as she took a step back, and wiped her right eye with her sleeve.

-"You are one of the most sensible individuals I know, and I..." she started, before she cut herself off with as her arms made a resigning gesture.
+"You are one of the most sensible individuals I know, and I..." she started, before she cut herself off with as her arms made a resigning gesture, as her voice went from a helpless state to irritated.
 "I need common sense around, and perhaps a bit more than that."
-Her voice had shifted from a more helpless state to a irritated.

 Adrex stilled had too little to go on, so he just took the compliment, as he closed the door behind him.

 "Okay...
 Ehm, tell me what happened", Adrex said, as Victoria had started to rub her temples.

-She let go of her head, and held her hands in the air for a second,before she spun around towards the scroll on the ground.
+She let go of her head, and held her hands in the air for a second, before she spun around towards the scroll on the ground.

-"We received a complaint.
+"We received a complaint!
-The customer was not happy, and have said they will never buy anything from us again".
+The customer was *not* happy, and have said they will never buy anything from us again".
 She had picked up the scroll, and started waving it in the air, before she slammed in down on the table.

 That was indeed bad news, Adrex thought to himself.